alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 Nah that's pretty much it.

 The very common story is that if you want to get good at a skill, just do it a bunch.
 Like, go solve 100 puzzles.
-No I don't mean 10.
-Do literally 100 puzzles.
+No, I don't mean 10, or 20.
+Stop reading and go solve literally 100 puzzles.
 You will learn things.
 You will get better.
 It'll just happen.
 It's part of the magic of the human brain.

-This is a very specific example, but I play this platforming game called Dustforce.
+This is a very specific anecdote, but I play a platforming game called Dustforce.
-I was trying to beat one very hard level, which has a part called the Tera section.
+There's one very hard level in the game which has a part called the Tera section.
-It's almost exactly in the middle, has the tightest timing window, and is easily the least favorite part of the level.
+It's almost exactly in the middle of the level, has a 2 frame window in a 60 FPS game, and is easily the most difficult part of the level to beat consistently.

-I complained about this in the Discord and was pointed to the meme map of "100 Teras", a custom map that copy-pastes the section 100 times in a row.
-"Go beat 100 Teras."
+I complained about this in the Discord and was told that yes, it's awful, but then shared "100 Teras", a custom map that's just 100 copies of the Tera section with a checkpoint between each one.
+"If you're really having trouble, go beat 100 Teras".
 So I did, twice.
 And then I stopped complaining.

-If you go solve 100 puzzles you may not need this post.
-I'm still going to write it anyways, but puzzle solving is really an activity where you learn more by doing than reading.
+If you go solve 100 puzzles, you may not need this post.
+I'm still going to explain the solve strategies I've picked up, but puzzle solving is really an activity where you learn by doing.

 Okay, on to the actual post.